Placement Testing Frequently Asked Questions

 What is the purpose of placement testing?

 Placement tests are used determine whether a student may benefit from developmental coursework prior to enrolling in college-level classes.
 Placement tests in English (writing and reading) and mathematics are generally required for all entering students seeking admission to degree and certificate programs, as well as some career studies certificate programs.

 Developmental courses help students obtain the skills needed for successful performance in college-level courses.
 Some students need to review English or math, while other students may be taking a particular math course, for example, Algebra, for the first time.

-Can I use SAT, ACT or CPT scores for placement purposes?
+Can I use SAT or ACT scores for placement purposes?

-You may submit SAT, ACT or CPT scores obtained within the past two years for placement purposes.
+You may submit SAT or ACT scores obtained within the past two years for placement purposes.

 Do I need placement tests if I have attended another college?

 Students transferring from an accredited college with a grade of “C” or better in college- level English or mathematics courses are exempt from placement testing.
 Students with a bachelor’s degree are not required to take the placement tests, but we recommend you take the VPT math placement test to assess your current skill level before registering for a college-level math class.

 What is the placement test like?

 The placement tests are taken at a computer.
 You must bring and show your JTCC EMPLID number to the test proctor in the test center.
-The test is not timed, but most people finish in approximately 2- 2 1/2 hours.
+The test is not timed, but most people finish in approximately 3 to 4 hours.
 You are not allowed to use your own calculator.
 Calculators are provided on the Virginia Mathematics Placement Test.
 Certain accommodations may be made for students with documented disabilities.
 Visit Disabilities Support Services for more information.

 How do I arrange for placement testing?